 - 3/4 Cup Mini Chocolate Easter Eggs

-- 7 Small Eggs, with either a soft or solid center
+- 7 Small Easter Eggs, With either a soft or solid center

 - Beat the partially melted butter, brown sugar and icing sugar together at a high speed until light and fluffy.

-- Add the egg, milk and vanilla essence and beat in.
+Add the egg, milk and vanilla extract and beat in.

 - Add the flour, baking soda, baking powder and cornflour and beat until combined.